HOME |

 ![]() DENNIS THE MENACE GOES TO HONOLULU 2015 |

 Where does all of this leave the viewer, then, amid the ebb and flow (mostly flow) of images inundating us from all precincts of the globe on a daily, hourly, minute-ly basis?
-Hopefully with images that are memorable, says the artist.
+Hopefully with images that are memorable.
 Admittedly, the talk of maps and documents can only go so far, perhaps to help locate the work within a broad swath of the artworld shared by (but not limited to) H.C.
 Westermann, Philip Guston, Andrew Wyeth, Joan Brown, Willem de Kooning, Neo Rauch, Norbert Bisky, Raymond Pettibon, Duane Michals and Enrique Chagoya.
-In a sense this laundry list of soul-mates describes one of the artist's favorite past-times, surfing art magazines and taking in not only the articles but the ads, the graphic design, and the unpredictable juxtapositions one encounters from one page to the next.
+In a sense this laundry list of soul-mates describes one of my favorite past-times, surfing art magazines and taking in not only the articles but the ads, the graphic design, and the unpredictable juxtapositions one encounters from one page to the next.
 But beyond all of this a poet too works out, constructing each painting patiently as if in the gym, knowing that each repetition or set builds on the last, and that the images get stronger, at the same time that they broaden into unknown territories.